Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-West Wodonga's median income among taxpayers was $51,396 in financial year 2022, according to latest ATO data aggregated by AreaSearch.
-The average income stood at $58,580 during the same period.
-Comparing these figures with those of Rest of Vic., West Wodonga's median income was lower ($48,741) and its average income was slightly higher ($60,693).
-Based on a 10.11% growth in wages as indicated by the Wage Price Index from financial year 2022 to March 2025, estimated current incomes would be approximately $56,592 (median) and $64,502 (average).
-Census data shows that household, family, and personal incomes in West Wodonga rank modestly, between the 34th and 41st percentiles.
-Income distribution reveals that 34.2% of individuals earn within the $1,500 - 2,999 band (5,363 individuals), which is consistent with broader trends across the surrounding region showing 30.3% in the same category.
-After accounting for housing costs, 85.6% of income remains for other expenses.
+West Wodonga's median income among taxpayers was $51,396 in financial year 2022, according to the latest ATO data aggregated by AreaSearch.
+The average income stood at $58,580 during this period.
+In comparison, Rest of Vic.'s median and average incomes were $48,741 and $60,693 respectively in financial year 2022.
+Based on a Wage Price Index growth rate of 12.16% since financial year 2022, current estimates for West Wodonga's median income would be approximately $57,646 by September 2025, with the average income projected to reach around $65,703 during the same period.
+Census data indicates that household, family and personal incomes in West Wodonga rank modestly, between the 34th and 41st percentiles.
+Income distribution data shows that 34.2% of individuals in West Wodonga earn within the $1,500 - 2,999 range, which is consistent with broader trends across the surrounding region where 30.3% fall into this category.
+After accounting for housing expenses, 85.6% of income remains for other expenses.

 Frequently Asked Questions - Income